401(k) Plan Sponsors - It Doesn't Pay To Ignore Your Plan's Definition Of Compensation

 There are a handful of important steps plan sponsors can take to minimize the risk of operational failures involving the definition of compensation.

-- - There is no substitute for a plan sponsor reading its plan's definition of compensation and understanding the nuances it includes and does not include.
+- Learn The Plan - There is no substitute for a plan sponsor reading its plan's definition of compensation and understanding the nuances it includes and does not include.
 Plan sponsors should also understand the purposes for which the plan's definition(s) of compensation are used.
 Some portions of a definition will usually be easy to understand, but others, such as the meaning of "fringe benefits" as an exclusion from compensation, may require consultation with experienced legal counsel.

-- - Employer payroll and the systems that run them can include dozens of categories of pay.
+- Take Inventory - Employer payroll and the systems that run them can include dozens of categories of pay.
 A best practice is for a plan sponsor to review each payroll code and decide whether the pay associated with that code is or is not compensation for plan purposes, and adjust its system accordingly.
 When there is more than one payroll provider or separate payroll feeds, it is important that this inventory be taken for each one.

-- - Employers adjust the forms of compensation they pay their employees from time to time.
+- Periodic Refresh - Employers adjust the forms of compensation they pay their employees from time to time.
 For example, an employer may add new incentive forms of compensation to attract and retain employees, particularly in the current competitive hiring environment.
 When any new element of pay is added or changed, plan sponsors should review how that new pay will be treated for compensation purposes under their plans.
 They can also use this as an opportunity to refresh a prior review of its payroll coding, especially if it has been many years since a payroll inventory (see #2 above) was last taken.

 There are hundreds of moving parts in a typical 401(k) plan and many areas of where things can go wrong.
 Eliminating categorical compensation errors as one of these areas is an important best practice.
 Finally, a similar approach to understanding compensation for 403(b) and 457(b) plans, defined benefit pension plans and nonqualified deferred compensation plans is also important and can be undertaken using the same principles outlined in this blog.